BradleyMatera/Server/readme.md

 	•	What I Tried:
-	•	Implemented Filtering Logic: Filters based on lname, birthday, etc., using custom HTTP headers (X-Filter-By, X-Filter-Operator, X-Filter-Value).
+	•	Filter Logic: Filters based on fields like lname and birthday were implemented, using query parameters instead of custom headers to match the API specification.
-	•	Manual Testing: Verified that filtering works in Postman, returning correct results.
+	•	Manual Testing: Filtering works correctly when tested via Postman, returning filtered results as expected.
-	•	Error Logging: Captured headers and verified that the filtering logic is correctly applied.
 	•	Ongoing Issue:
-	•	Filtering works manually, but the test suite returns a 500 error, indicating that the headers may not be passed or processed correctly in the test environment.
+	•	The test suite fails to pass the filtering parameters correctly, resulting in a 500 status code.
+This may indicate that the test environment isn’t sending the expected filter criteria or that the filter logic isn’t being applied correctly in the test environment.

 6. CRUD Operations

 	•	Test Results:
 	•	❌ Create a new contact.
-	•	Error: Expected status code 303, but received 500.
-	•	Timeout: Exceeded timeout of 5000 ms.
 	•	❌ Show a specific contact by its identifier.
-	•	Error: Request failed with status code 500.
 	•	❌ Update a specific contact by its identifier.
+	•	Errors:

-	•	Error: Request failed with status code 500.
+AxiosError: Request failed with status code 500.

 	•	What I Tried:
-	•	Manual CRUD Operations: All CRUD operations (Create, Read, Update, Delete) work when manually tested in Postman.
+	•	CRUD Functionality: All CRUD operations were tested manually in Postman and worked as expected, including creating, reading, updating, and deleting contacts.
-	•	Timeout Investigation: Increased timeout for the test, but it still fails due to a mismatch between expected and actual status codes (303 vs 500).
+	•	ObjectId Validation: Added mongoose.Types.ObjectId.isValid(id) checks in the controller logic to ensure that valid MongoDB ObjectIDs are used in operations.
+	•	Improved Error Handling: Ensured that errors like invalid ObjectIDs or missing fields are properly caught and returned with a 400 status code, instead of the generic 500 error.
 	•	Ongoing Issue:
-	•	The tests fail due to internal server errors and mismatched status codes.
-The operations work when manually tested, but the automated test suite does not recognize successful operations.
+	•	While the manual tests are successful, the automated tests still fail due to internal server errors or mismatched status codes.
+The tests expect specific status codes (303 for creation) that differ from what the API returns (usually 200 or 201 for successful operations).

-Summary of Issues & Next Steps

-Summary of Persistent Issues:
+Summary of Persistent Issues

-	•	Schema Validation Failure: Although fields appear correct in manual tests, the test suite continues to throw schema errors.
+1. Schema Validation Failure

+	•	The id field returned by MongoDB (as _id) is correctly mapped to id using virtuals, but the test suite continues to fail, potentially due to test environment issues or stricter expectations for field handling.

-	•	Pagination, Sorting, and Filtering Failures: Even though these features work manually, they fail during automated testing due to mismatched expectations and internal server errors.
+2. Pagination, Sorting, and Filtering

+	•	Although these features work manually, they fail in the test suite due to mismatches in ID formatting, hardcoded expectations, or improperly passed parameters.

+3. CRUD Operation Failures

-	•	CRUD Operation Failures: CRUD operations work manually, but fail in the test environment due to errors and timeouts.
+	•	CRUD operations work manually, but the tests fail due to internal server errors, timeouts, or mismatched status codes.

 Next Steps:

-	1. Investigate MongoDB vs Test Suite ID Handling: Look into how MongoDB-generated IDs (strings) are causing issues with hardcoded numeric IDs in the test suite.
+	1. Investigate MongoDB vs Test Suite ID Handling:
+	•	Look into how MongoDB-generated IDs (strings) are causing issues with hardcoded numeric IDs in the test suite.
-	2. Examine Filtering Headers in the Test Environment: Further investigate why the test suite fails to pass custom filtering headers.
+	2. Examine Filtering in the Test Environment:
+	•	Investigate further why the test suite fails to pass filtering parameters properly.
-	3. Review Pagination Logic for Edge Cases: Ensure that pagination logic is handling defaults and custom parameters as expected.
+	3. Review Pagination Logic for Edge Cases:
+	•	Ensure that pagination logic handles both default and custom parameters consistently, and investigate any edge cases causing failures in the test suite.
-	4. Resolve CRUD Operation Status Code Mismatches: Investigate why the API is returning 500 errors during automated CRUD tests but works manually.
+	4. Resolve CRUD Operation Status Code Mismatches:
+	•	Adjust the status codes returned by the API to match the test suite’s expectations, particularly for create operations (expected 303 vs returned 201).

-Final Thoughts:
+Final Thoughts

-Although the API works well in manual tests, the automated testing environment exposes several issues related to schema validation, pagination, sorting, filtering, and CRUD operations.
-Moving forward, I’ll focus on aligning the API’s response structure and status codes with the test suite’s expectations, especially regarding how MongoDB handles IDs and pagination defaults.
+While the API works well in manual tests, the automated testing environment exposes several issues, particularly with how MongoDB IDs, pagination, and CRUD operations are handled.
+Moving forward, aligning the API responses and status codes with the test suite’s expectations, and addressing MongoDB ID formatting issues, should help resolve the remaining test failures.